What are SLAs, SLOs, and SLIs?

 For Streams, you set thresholds based on latency, error, or operation rate.

 Destinations determine where the alerts are sent.
-Lightstep supports PagerDuty, Slack, or any other third-party app using webhooks.Links in the alert take you into Lightstep where you can start your investigation.
+Lightstep supports many built-in integrations as well as webhooks.Links in the alert take you into Lightstep where you can start your investigation.